ihhub/fheroes2/docs/TRANSLATION.md

 # [**fheroes2**](README.md) translation guide

 This project uses portable object (PO) files to handle localization in various languages.
-The PO files are located in `/files/lang`.
+The PO files are located in the `files/lang` subdirectory of the project source tree.
 The current instruction is designed for Linux, MacOS and Windows users.

 ## Finding translatable strings in the codebase